irinageorge/irinageorge/README.md

 <br />

 #

-Building intuitive, responsive front-end applications is where I thrive, and each new project fuels my passion for development.

-I never stop learning—I'm taking additional courses ouside my regular job to expand my knowledge and stay on the cutting edge of web technologies.

-Let's build something amazing together! 🌟

 <!--
 **irinageorge/irinageorge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.